Luix-Sparta/tech258_cicd/cicd.md

 ![img_2.png](cicd_images/job3_diagram.png)

-Get code from main branch and push it to production (SSh into prod to test)
+Get code from main branch and push it to production, then deploy (SSh into prod to test)

 **Plan:**